Zhang-Zhenning/KVRaft/README.md

-# Raft-Framework
+# KVRaft
-A self-designed Raft framework in Go
+A self-designed Raft-based distributed Key-Value storage system

+The whole project is written in Golang.